cuhsat/lrsh/README.md

 The `<command>` names will be converted to lowercase.

-Here is an example on how to implement an simple _Echo Server_:
+Here is an example on how to implement a simple _Echo Server_:
 ```
 function server_echo(param)
   net.send('ECHO', param)